2020 NHL Winter Classic

 The 2020 NHL Winter Classic was an outdoor ice hockey game played in the National Hockey League (NHL) on January 1, 2020, at the Cotton Bowl in Dallas, Texas.
 The 12th edition of the Winter Classic, it matched Dallas Stars against the Nashville Predators; the Stars won, 4–2.
 This was the first NHL outdoor game for both teams.
-With a sold-out crowd of 85,630, it was the second-most attended game in NHL history.
+With a sold-out crowd of 85,630, it was the third-most attended game in NHL history.

 Background

 The league announced on January 1, 2019 that the Cotton Bowl in Dallas, Texas would be the site of the game, with the Dallas Stars as the host team.
 The league then announced on January 25, 2019 that the Nashville Predators would be the visiting team.

 The Cotton Bowl has been the home of the First Responder Bowl, a college football bowl game played on or near New Year's Day, since 2011; to accommodate the Winter Classic, the December 30, 2019 edition of the First Responder Bowl was moved to Gerald J. Ford Stadium in University Park, Texas.
 The Cotton Bowl previously hosted the Cotton Bowl Classic, another New Year's bowl game, from 1937 to 2009.
 The stadium has been used for other college football special events such as the State Fair Classic and the Red River Showdown.

 On April 23, 2019, the day tickets went on sale to the general public, the event officially sold out, becoming the second-fastest Winter Classic in history to sell out.
-The crowd of 85,630 became the second-most attended game in NHL history, behind only the 105,491 attendance set at the 2014 NHL Winter Classic.
+The crowd of 85,630 became the third-most attended game in NHL history, behind only the 2014 NHL Winter Classic and 2025 NHL Stadium Series.